 20. High school kids committing live on the network.
 Recruiting's creepy enough with Tom Lemming involved.
 Upping the ante to national coverage only adds to the ick factor.

 21. Ron Jaworski's backseat role.
 His explanation of schemes and coverages is pure, elegant analysis.
-So he's forced to do it at 11:30 with a concussed madman and a very cute lesbian.
-That's a push, we suppose.

 22. Berman's lack of preparation.
 He's ad-libbing half the time and doing so badly, stuttering and stammering while barely concealing his head-tracking reading of the teleprompter.
 Appropriate death strike: spinning heel kick, Walker, Texas Ranger- style.